 Danny Baker is an author, life coach and mental health advocate.
 Today, he is going to share with us some information for those of you who may have a child dealing with depression.
 He is a regular contributor to The Huffington Post, The Good Men Project, The Elephant Journal, The Glow and The Black Dog Tribe, and has also been featured on Yoganonymous, The Daily Health Post and The International Bipolar Blog.
 His memoir, described by bestselling author Nick Bleszynski as “beautifully written, powerful, heartfelt, insightful and inspiring … a testament to hope”, recounts his struggle and eventual triumph over depression.
 It is available on Amazon.
+I am happy to welcome Danny Baker to share with us about depression in teens.

 What does depression feel like?